89SH/89SH/README.md

 - 👋 Hi, I’m @89SH
 - 👀 I’m interested in all language of computer
-- 🌱 I’m currently learning in diploma computer
+- 🌱 I’m currently learning c languages
 - 💞️ I’m looking to collaborate with company
 - 📫 How to reach me to that place
 - 😄 Pronouns: ...